 The cognitive ability that P&G looks for in a candidate can be acquired by practice.
 Interactive challenges in P&G Online Assessment have similarities with aptitude tests, especially 3 skills: Deductive Reasoning, Numerical Reasoning, and Spatial Reasoning.
 Therefore, you need to understand these three aptitudes by looking into their structure, purpose, types of questions, and more importantly, how to solve them.

 Here at MConsultingPrep, we provide standardized and highly-interactive materials of various aptitude test types, which help you sharpen your cognitive ability through the reasoning tests mentioned above.
-Numerical Reasoning and Deductive Reasoning Mock Tests include hundreds of questions with detailed explanations and instructional study plans from the most common test publishers.
+Numerical Reasoning, Deductive Reasoning, and Inductive Reasoning Mock Tests include hundreds of questions with detailed explanations and instructional study plans from the most common test publishers.